astrorama/PHZ_NNPZ/doc/reference_sample_format.md

-.. include:: substitutions.txt

-.. _reference_sample_format:

 Reference sample file format
 ============================

-Due to the big size of the reference sample SED and PDZ data, a custom binary format is designed.
+Due to the big size of the reference sample SED and PDZ data, NNPZ uses a custom binary format for storing the reference sample.
 Having in mind that the amount of data will not fit in the RAM memory, the design is trying to optimize the random access of the reference sample objects during the execution and to facilitate appending new templates and PDZs.

 Reference sample files organization
 -----------------------------------

-To facilitate access and appending, the reference sample information is stored in different files.
+To facilitate access and appending, the reference sample information is stored in three different files.
 The first file stores the SED template data, the second stores the PDZ data and the third one acts as an index for accessing the previous ones.
-All these files are grouped inside a directory.
+All these files are grouped inside a directory, which represents the reference sample.

 SED template data file
 ----------------------